 Inspecting areas accessible from the exterior is generally conducted during this step, such as crawlspaces or attics with exterior access.
-A data collection form is utilized to document key characteristics of these areas such as dimensions, locations, heights above and below grade, floor framing dimensions, existing R-values, and any air sealing areas or needed repairs.
+A data collection form is utilized to document key characteristics of these areas such as dimensions, locations, heights above and below grade, presence of foundation vents, floor framing dimensions, existing R-values, and any air sealing areas or needed repairs.